Style dare: I let my mother pick out my outfits for a week

 She's seen it all from my tomboy childhood to my all-black emo teens to my high-heeled and skin baring college years.
 When asked how she would describe my personal style to what it has evolved to now, she uses the words "comfortable", "functional" and "it's a style of it's own, you don't follow trends".

-In lieu of Mother's Day, I gave my mum full range of power on my wardrobe to flip the tables.
+I gave my mum full range of power on my wardrobe to flip the tables.
 She had complete command of apparel, footwear and accessories, and styled me in 5 different looks for 5 different occasions.
 I was not allowed to influence nor protest any styling decision.
 Consider it penance for years of questionable outfits.

 Look #1: Party time